a film directed by C.W. Winter & Anders Edström

 Synopsis

 “The first rule in farming is that you are never to hope for an easy way.
 The land demands your effort.” *The Works and Days (of Tayoko Shiojiri in the Shiotani Basin)*, the second dramatic feature from directors C.W.
 Winter & Anders Edström, is an eight-hour fiction shot for a total of twenty-seven weeks, over a period of fourteen months, in a village population forty-seven in the mountains of Kyoto Prefecture, Japan.
 It is a geographic look at the work and non-work of a farmer.
-A description, over five seasons, of a family, of a terrain, of a sound space, and of a passage of time.
+A counterfactual description, over five seasons, of a family, of a terrain, of a sound space, and of a passage of time.
 A georgic in five books.
-A 2021 theatrical release.

 -